jmahler/quizmaker/README.md

 $PATH and the libraries must be found by Perl ($PERL5LIB).

-One solution, which is well suited for development, is to unpack the package in to the users directory such as ~/quizmaker/ and then to link to the needed parts inside.
+One solution, which is well suited for development, is to unpack the package in to the users $HOME directory, such as ~/quizmaker/, and then to link to the needed parts inside.

 If the user has the directory ~/bin, which is searchable in the environment variable $PATH, then links can be added to